La question (album): Legacy

 "La question transformed French perceptions of Françoise Hardy; the sweet girl next door had become a woman—vibrant, alive and wise beyond her years.
 With [the album, she] took a risk she did not have to take: she could have easily continued recording nice pop tunes until she reached her sworn retirement age of fifty.
 Fortunately for us, the connection she made with Tuca triggered the dormant potential inside, and together they created a timeless work of art—erotic, sensual and intensely beautiful."

 — — 50thirdand3rd reviewing the album in 2015.

 Despite its poor commercial performance upon release, La question has generated a dedicated cult following over the years, remaining a classic among her fans for its "lyrical sensuality and sophisticated arrangements."
 It is considered Hardy's artistic peak and "an unquestionable member of the French pop canon".
 Matt James of PopMatters felt that something in the album "remains magical, untouchable, consistently influential and thus perhaps even quietly revolutionary."
 Indie Hoy described it in 2021 as a "cult record still unfairly underrated by Anglo-centric music critics and undoubtedly a culminating work of French pop of all time."
 Reissuing the album in 2016, EMI stated: "La question has become a virtual calling-card for Hardy and has proven to be extremely influential on the modern French pop scene."
 The review also read: "Although she's had albums that were more successful, sales-wise, [the album] continues to be embraced by new generations of music fans."
 Writer Syd Fablo felt that the album "[puts] forward [a musical persona] that [was] unique to the heyday second-wave feminism—not in terms of overt feminist militancy but instead (and somewhat paradoxically) by being unassuming thinking-woman's music of a kind that simply wasn't given much of an airing in prior times."

 Writers agree that the album represents an important turning point in Hardy's career, moving towards a more mature style and abandoning her more commercial efforts of her yé-yé period.
-Pitchfork's Jazz Monroe wrote that the "spare, haunting [album] might be the first truly personal Françoise Hardy record."
+Pitchforks Jazz Monroe wrote that the "spare, haunting [album] might be the first truly personal Françoise Hardy record."
 The singer has acknowledged this, stating: "I was never as proud of a work as with this record, it was my best album, classic and sophisticated."
 She also reflected in a 2012 interview: